-Domain: Communication and Collab oration Im plement ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α Fully 28.
+Domain: Communication and Collab oration Im plementa ation Stat :us Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α 28.
 General and special education teachers use regularly scheduled collaborative planning time to clarify their roles and responsibilities while planning effective instruction and assessment for all students.
 Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
 When planning, teachers consider the application of UDL and DI as part of every lesson.
 Teachers determine appropriate accommodations and other supports (e.g., behavior, visual and communication) for individual students.
 Teachers have consensus on grading procedures, especially when accommodations or modifications are provided for individual students.
 Teachers share roles and responsibilities such that distinctions between special education and the content- or grade-level teacher are not obvious.
 Teachers have parity in their roles so that one teacher does not have more responsibility for instruction and assessment than the other.
 Teachers reflect on and assess their effectiveness as collaborative teachers.
 Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
-Support Facilitators collaborate with general education teachers to ensure student needs are being met.
-Accommodations are discussed and/or clarified with teachers as needed.
-Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5.
-Note: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of support-consultation, support facilitation and co-teaching.
+Teacher cross-curriculum planning, and coplanning opportunities are provided daily.
+Teachers provide academic, behavior, and independent functioning data to support the need of student accommodations.
+(Email, parent-teacher conferences, and IEP meetings) Teacher have consensus on grading procedures when accommodations and modifications are provided for individual students, specifically shortened assignments (Modified curriculum and assessments evidence in grade level meeting minutes/agendas and parent/teacher conference notes, and IEP meetings) Teacher reflections and assessment of processes are addressed monthly during PLC meetings or as needed.
+Administrators request district PDs and TAs to support collaborative teacher practices related to SWDs academic.
+(ESLS training: Accommodations for SWDs) Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs Note: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of support-consultation, support facilitation and co-teaching.
 Comm ents:

-Domain: Communication and Collab oration Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Pa ially Fully Data Sources/Supporting Evidence yet B A rully 29.
+Domain: Communication and Collab oration Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Eully Data Sources/Supporting Evidence yet В A 29.
 Family members of SWDs are contributing members of school decision-making groups.
 School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
 Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-Y Parents of SWDs are active members of our school advisory committee.
-They are encouraged to be active and have input in our (SIP) school improvement plan.
-Parents of SWDs are involved in our Band program, athletics, clubs, etc. Sugge ested Measures: Decision-making group ro sters, meeting notes.
-In addition to the School Advisory Council, tities, such as the PTA and school sub-comm family members of students with disabilities should be inclittees. uded in al l decision- making gı oups that include family members of students without Comm Comments:
+Y Parents of SWDs are recruited and included in SAC and SAF meetings as active members and are included in decision-making processes that impact SWDs.
+(Agenda and minutes) Parent and guardians of SWDs served on Graduation Committee.
+(Agenda and minutes) Parent of SWDs participate and donate to school functions: -Thanksgiving and Christmas food drive -Clothes and shoes donation -Coat drive Sugge sted Measures: Decision-making group ro sters, meeting notes.
+In addition to the School Advisory Council, ties, such as the PTA and school sub-comm family members of students with disabilities should be inclittees. uded in al l decision- making gı oups that include family members of students without Comm ents: - -